MarcelMeurer/PowerShellGallery-OneDrive/readme.md

 - Within the "Required permissions" add "Office 365 SharePoint Online (Microsoft.Sharepoint)"
   ![](https://www.sepago.de/wp-content/uploads/2018/01/od4b02.png)

-- Select "Read and write user files"  below "delegated permissions" for the Office 365 API
+- Select "Read and write user files"  below "delegated permissions" for the Office 365 API **and** select (not in screenshot) "Read items and all site collection" below application permission to access shared files and other OneDrive drives
   ![](https://www.sepago.de/wp-content/uploads/2018/01/od4b03.png)

 - Generate a secrete key for this application and save it for later use.
 Also save the application Id